ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 As we drove through the rolling hill landscape, littered with thousands of free-roaming cows, goats, and sheep, we crested over a hill and in the distance, we saw Ulaanbaatar sprawled out beneath the backdrop of the Khentii mountains.
 Along the outskirts of the city, white circular tents called *gers* (similar to yurts) sat interspersed among modern buildings and city streets.

-{% include photo.html url="2023-09-14-north-mongolia/general/ubi.webp" description="As we drive toward the city center, we watch the view outside transform from scattered gers to increasingly dense clusters of shacks, eventually giving way to high-rise buildings.
-In this way, the road's transection through the city provides a symbolic timeline of Ulaanbaatar's rapid urbanization. <i>Photo credit: Hector Retamal</i>" %}
+{% include photo.html url="2023-09-14-north-mongolia/general/ubi.webp" description="As we drove toward the city center, we watched the view outside transform from scattered gers to increasingly dense clusters of shacks, eventually giving way to high-rise buildings.
+In this way, our journey along the road's transect through the city provided us a symbolic timeline of Ulaanbaatar's rapid urbanization. <i>Photo credit: Hector Retamal</i>" %}

 In the not too distant past, nearly 100% of Mongolians lived in gers, who traveled nomadically with their livestock, perpetually moving their gers with the change of seasons, conditions, and resource availability.
 Today, many of them were equipped with satellite dishes and solar panels, showcasing the conveniences of modernity knocking on the doorstep of ancient tradition.